namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ### Shutting down the old app

-**The existing app at [masstpc.joinnamesake.com](http://masstpc.joinnamesake.com) will shut down on July 31, 2025.** At this point, all user data within that site will be permanently deleted.
+**The [legacy app](http://masstpc.joinnamesake.com) will shut down on July 31, 2025.** At this point, all user data within that site will be permanently deleted.
 There is no way to transfer data from the old site to the new one.
 If you have forms from the site you would like to download, please do so before July 31st.
 If you run into issues, we can help support you at [hey@namesake.fyi](mailto:hey@namesake.fyi).

 ### Supporting more states